 Free gigs in London

-Hearing about free stuff is just music to my ears.
-From the buskers of Oxford Circus, to the halls of the Royal Opera House, music flows freely across London, and here’s where to find it.
+Hearing about free stuff is just music to our ears.
+While we do also have a hell of a lot of paid-for gigs, there’s ample of free stuff too.
+From the buskers of Oxford Circus, to the halls of the Royal Opera House, music flows freely across the whole of London, and here’s where to find it.

-21. Tinkle the ivories on one of London’s street pianos.
+Tinkle the ivories and channel your inner Beethoven on one of London’s secret street pianos.

-26. Catch the next big thing at Rough Trade on Brick Lane.
+Discover the next big thing at a free event or signing at Rough Trade on Brick Lane in East London.

 Free performances in London